DASISH/dwan-documentation/specification.md

 ###(TLA)

 This document specifies a framework for annotating web-documents.
-We present the class structure of the implementation, describe the functionality from the user perspective and define the REST API.
+We present the class structure of the implementation and define the REST API.
+The instance functionality from the user perspective can be found in the document [Client short howto](client_short_howto.md).

-Document version: 1.3
+Document version: 2.0

-Date: 02 June 2014
+Date: 04 June 2014

 Authors:
 Daan Broeder, Twan Goosen, Przemek Lenkiewicz, Olof Olsson, Stephanie Roth, Olha Shkaravska, Menzo Windhouwer.